coopermaa/awesome-rack/README.md

 * [Rack::Polymer](https://github.com/yb66/rack-polymer) - Polymer CDN script tags and fallback in one neat package.
 Polymer leverages web components, a new set of standards designed to provide reusable components for the web
 * [Rack::Stream](https://github.com/intridea/rack-stream) - A middleware for building multi-protocol streaming rack endpoints.
 It's also a simple Stream DSL.
+* [Rack::StreamingProxy](https://github.com/darbyfrey/rack-streaming-proxy) - A transparent streaming proxy to be used as rack middleware.
+Streaming proxy for Rack, the rainbows to Rack::Proxy's unicorn

 ## Helpers and Tools

 * From [Rack built-in middlewares](https://github.com/rack/rack):